dmmlynarczyk/learn/azure/video-notes/deploy-and-manage-azure-compute-resources.md

 - **Extensions**: allows you to add new features, like configuration management or antivirus protection, to your virtual machine using extensions.
 - **Azure Dedicated Hosts**: allows you to provision and manage a physical server within our data centers that are dedicated to your Azure subscription.
   - Gives you assurance that only VMs from your subscription are on the host.

+## Azure Backup

+- **Azure Backup**: protects your VMs and their data through the Recovery Services vaults that store backup copies with configurable retention policies.
+  - **Backups must be in the same region as the VM**
+  - You can restore entire VMs or individual files
+  - Provides automated scheduling with point-in-time recovery to meet your RPO/RTO requirements.
+  - Essential for ensuring computer workloads have proper data protections and can be quickly restored after failures or disasters.
+  - Azure Backup only takes snapshots of the VM disks, meaning that **even if the VM status is running or stopped, you can still create a backup** as long as the disk is attached to the VM.

 ## Resizing VMs